 If your bones are not displaced (out of alignment), nonsurgical treatment methods will be used, such as:

 - Placing your elbow in a splint or sling to hold the elbow in place

 - Physiotherapy, such as gentle exercises to help you regain muscle strength and restore your range of motion

 Should your fracture be displaced or if the bones are exposed through the skin, surgery is recommended.

 The most common surgical procedure performed is open reduction and internal fixation.
 This procedure involves the repositioning (reduction) of the bone pieces into their regular alignment.
 These pieces are then held in place by screws, wires, pins or plates made of metal which are attached on the outside of the bone.

-WHAT IS THE RECOVERY PROCESS AFTER AN ELBOW FRACTURE SURGERY?
+WHAT IS THE RECOVERY PROCESS AFTER A SURGERY?

 Depending on the extent of the injury, recovery time varies from case to case.
 Do expect to be in a splint or cast for a period after your surgery to help support the recovery.
 Physiotherapy will also be required, to help improve your range of motion and regain your muscle strength.
 Refrain from lifting heavy objects, and doing activities that will strain your elbow.

 WHAT ARE THE RISKS AND COMPLICATIONS?

 Even though the surgery is very safe, however there may be some complications.
 These include: